Orlando Sanford International Airport

 Orlando Sanford International Airport is a commercial, public use airport in Sanford, Florida, United States, near Orlando.
-It was built as Naval Air Station Sanford, a Master Jet Base for carrier-based attack and reconnaissance aircraft, and was used by the U.S. Navy until 1969.
-The airport is owned and operated by the Sanford Airport Authority.
-It serves as an operating base for Allegiant Air.
+It was built as Naval Air Station Sanford, a master jet base for carrier-based attack and reconnaissance aircraft, and was used by the U.S. Navy until 1969.
+The airport is now owned by the Sanford Airport Authority and operated by Airports Worldwide.

-Sanford is Orlando's secondary commercial airport and is farther away from downtown Orlando and Walt Disney World than the primary airport, Orlando International Airport (MCO/KMCO).
-Because of the affiliation with Orlando, passenger traffic at Sanford was once dominated by European charter services.
+Sanford serves as a secondary commercial airport for the Orlando area, offering lower landing fees and operating costs than the region's primary airport, Orlando International Airport.
+However, it is located farther from downtown Orlando and major tourist destinations such as Walt Disney World.

-Since 2008, however, a majority of its passenger traffic has been domestic; this is attributable to the entrance of Las Vegas–based Allegiant Air, for which Sanford is a focus city.
-Sanford was also a small focus city for the travel marketer Direct Air until the company's demise in 2012.
+The airport historically handled a large number of European charter flights.
+Since 1998, most passenger traffic has come from Allegiant Air, an ultra-low-cost carrier focused on leisure travelers, for which Sanford serves as an operating base.
+The airport was also a focus city for the travel company Direct Air until the carrier ceased operations in 2012.